andrewjsiu/nlp-project/README.md

 Certain words often appear right next to each other as a phrase or meaningful concept.
 For instance, birth control should not be considered as two separate words but as one phrase birth_control.
 I can develop a phrase model by looping over all the words in the reviews and looking for words that tend to co-occur one after another, with a frequency that is much higher than what we would expect by random chance.
 The gensim library offers a Phrases class to detect common phrases from a stream of sentences.
 I run the phrase detection twice over the whole corpus to capture common phrases that are longer than two words such as american_dental_association.

 Before running the phrase modeling, I segment the reviews into sentences and use the spaCy library to lemmatize the text.
 After two passes of the phrase modeling, I remove all English stopwords and proper names and create a file of transformed text with one review per line.
 Now the data have two well-defined layers: documents for reviews and tokens for words and phrases.
+See my Jupyter notebook [here](https://github.com/andrewjsiu/Capstone_Project_NLP/blob/master/01%20Text_Preprocessing.ipynb).

 ### Predicting Review Usefulness with Word2Vec Features